 Have a great meal at one of the restaurants mentioned above that you haven’t been to yet!

-If you plan to spend 3 days in the Georgian capital rather than just 2 days in Tbilisi, then there are lots of options for the day you could choose from.
+If you plan to spend 3 days in the Georgian capital rather than just 2, then there are lots of options for the third day you could choose from.

-Because the first two days of this Tbilisi itinerary are packed with a lot of things to do in the city proper, your third day can be very well spent if you decide to go on a day trip to the surrounding area.
+Because the first two days of this itinerary are packed with a lot of things to do in the city proper, your third day can be very well spent if you decide to visit the surrounding area.

 One of the easiest and most popular day trips from Tbilisi is to the lovely town of Mtskheta.
-Located only a 20-minute bus ride from the city, Mtskheta is the former capital of Georgia and is a charming and historic place to visit for a few hours.
-Planning a day trip to from Tbilisi to Mtskheta is very easy, as well.
+Located only a 20-minute marshrutka ride from the city (or you can organise a driver from GoTrip or join a guided tour), Mtskheta is the former capital of Georgia and is a charming and historic place to visit for a few hours.
+Planning a trip from Tbilisi to Mtskheta is very easy, as well.

 Try to get an early start so you can beat the crowds as Mtskheta can get busy.
 You only need a couple of hours in the town to see all that it has to offer, which means that you can be back in central Tbilisi in time for lunch!

-Wander into the Old Town and head to lunch at either Cafe Leila or the delicious Gvimra.
+Wander into the centre of town and head to lunch at either Cafe Leila or any of the above recommended restaurants that you haven’t been to yet!
 The former is a vegetarian-friendly cafe that serves traditional Georgian cuisine without all of the meat!
-They claim to be fully vegetarian, but there is definitely fish on the menu.
-It might just be that definitions are a little bit different in Georgia than they are elsewhere in the world!

 If you want to learn more, you can wander over to the nearby David Baazov Museum of the History of Jews in Georgia.
 This is an interesting museum as it teaches you less about what Judaism is and rather explores Georgian-Jewish relations throughout the years.